cultuurnet/culturefeed_d8/README.md

 Please enable only the modules you need.

-### Culturefeed api

-Provides the API client to connect with Culturefeed.
-No caching / logging is foreseen in this module.

-### Culturefeed user

-Currently only provides an option to login and request info of the current __UiTID__ user.

 ### Culturefeed search api

 Provides the api client to search in the events database.
 Caching / logging is foreseen in this module.
 (See Activating Debugging)